Chattanooga drivers see their fair share of large trucks on the roads on I-75 and I-24.

 - About 75% of commercial truck accidents are caused by drivers of smaller passenger vehicles, rather than the truck driver.

-Contact Dennis & King after a Truck Accident
+Contact Dennis and King after a Truck Accident

 Truck accidents differ from car accidents in one specific way.
 There are multiple reasons why a truck accident may have happened.
 The driver could be fatigued, there may have been mechanical failure, or the truck may have been overloaded.